 As you may all know, Hub is the major point where all test cases need to get loaded, and there has to be only one Hub that should be present in the Grid.
 There is any number of nodes in the Grid, and it can launch on various types of browsers and platforms.

-Selenium Grid can also be used with RC to run tests parallelly across various browsers.
+Selenium Grid can also be used with RC to run parallel tests across various browsers.
 Below are the two points are the things that professionals can use;

 - Run the RC scripts in different browsers and machines at the same time